sessionjs/client/README.md

 </tr>
 <tr>
 <td>In-memory</td>
 <td>Default storage that stores data in memory, that is reset after this process exits or tab is closed.
-Ideal for short living one-time bots or testing</td>
+Ideal for short living one-time bots or testing.
+It is not persistant.</td>
 <td>

 Simply **do not provide any storage to `storage` option in Session class constructor** and this will be the default.
 You can optionally provide it as: